sergiodxa/api-client/README.md

 const users = await client.request("GET /users", {}); // second argument always required, working on that
 ```

-The `client.request` method receives the endpoint as `METHOD /path` and an object with extra options which can be:
+The `client.request` method receives the endpoint as `METHOD /path` and an object with extra options, which can be:

-- `variables` which is an object with the variables the endpoint needs, this includes route params, search params and the body for non-GET requests.
+- `variables` is an object with the variables the endpoint needs.
+The route params, search params, and the body for non-GET requests are part of the `variables`.
-- `headers` which is a `HeadersInit` object with the headers you want to apply to your request.
+- `headers`, is a `HeadersInit` object with the headers you want to apply to your request.
-- `signal` which is an `AbortSignal` instance that can be used to abort the request.
+- `signal` , is an `AbortSignal` instance you can use to abort the request.

-The reesult of `client.request` will depend on the endpoint configuration, if the endpoint doesn't have a `failure` schema the result will be the output of the `success` schema.
+The `client.request` result will depend on the endpoint configuration.
+If the endpoint doesn't have a `failure` schema, the result will be the output of the `success` schema.

-If the endpoint does have a `failure` schema then the result will be a `Result` object with the following properties:
+If the endpoint does have a `failure` schema, then the result will be a `Result` object with the following properties:

-- `status` which is a string with the status of the request, it can be `success` or `failure`.
+- `status`, is a string with the result's status.
+It can be `success` or `failure`.
-- `data` which is the output of the `success` schema.
+- `data`, is the output of the `success` schema.
-- `code` which is the HTTP status code of the response, only on `failure`.
+- `code`, is the HTTP status code of the response, only on `failure`.

 ```ts
 const userResult = await client.request("GET /users/:userId", {